neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 ![Main Settings of the LoRaWAN gateway](Figures/21.png "Figure 21.
 Main Settings of the LoRaWAN gateway")
 <p style="text-align: center;">Figure 21.
 Main Settings of the LoRaWAN gateway</p>

-Open Web GUI of the Gateway.
+Open the Web GUI of the Gateway.
 Open LoRa settings menu and set the following settings:
 * Work mode: Packet forwarder
 * Log Level: NOTICE